wazuh/wazuh-documentation/source/cloud-service/getting-started/register-agents.rst

 .. meta::
   :description: Learn about how to register agents.

 To start using Wazuh, you need to install a Wazuh agent in your endpoint and register it in your environment.

-Just follow the next steps:
+To register an agent, follow the next steps:

 1. :ref:`Log into your Wazuh WUI<cloud_getting_started_wui_access>`.